ostracod/ostracode-old/languageDocumentation/fundamentals.md

 * `featureT` is the type of a feature.
 A feature defines fields and methods, and may implement an interface.
 * `bundleT` is the type of a bundle.
 A bundle contains one or more features.
 * `objT` is the type of an object.
 An object contains one or more feature instances.
+* `moduleT` is the type of a code file.
+A module may export one or more variables.

 Data types may be categorized into the following supertypes: